scipy-conference/scipy_proceedings/papers/Alireza_Vaezi/main.md

 To address this challenge, we propose a two-stage image segmentation model designed to obviate the need for expert-drawn masks.
 We first build a corpus of segmentation masks based on optical flow (OF) thresholding over a subset of healthy training data with guaranteed motility.
 We then train a semi-supervised neural segmentation model to identify both motile and immotile data as a single segmentation category, using the flow-generated masks as “pseudolabels”.
 These pseudolabels operate as “ground truth” for the model while acknowledging the intrinsic uncertainty of the labels.
 The fact that motile and immotile cilia tend to be visually similar in snapshot allows us to generalize the domain of the model from motile cilia to all cilia.
 Combining these stages results in a semi-supervised framework that does not rely on any expert-drawn ground-truth segmentation masks, paving the way for full automation of a general cilia analysis pipeline.

-The rest of this article is structured as follows: The Background section enumerates the studies relevant to our methodology, followed by a detailed description of our approach in the Methodology section.
-Finally, the next section delineates our experiment and provides a discussion of the results obtained.
+The rest of this article is structured as follows: The [Background section](#sec:background) enumerates the studies relevant to our methodology, followed by a detailed description of our approach in the [Methodology section](#sec:methodology).
+Finally, the [next section](#sec:results) delineates our experiment and provides a discussion of the results obtained.

+(sec:background)=

 ## Background